 Preventing Malware Infections to Improve the Performance of Your Computer

-With all these viruses that might be slowing down your computer, one thing you can do is to prevent yourself from getting them in the first place.
+With viruses being a common culprit of slow computers, one thing you can do is to prevent yourself from getting them in the first place.

 Here are some preventative measures that are simple and take little to almost no time:

 - Update your operating system, especially any Windows updates

 - Do not download programs or files from unknown sources

 If you’re already following these preventative steps and would like a step-up from your basic security measures, we recommend installing antivirus software such as our partner product – McAfee Total Protection.

 Antivirus software like McAfee Total Protection work in combination with your FixMeStick.
 Think of having antivirus like brushing your teeth – it’s your everyday line of defense against viruses.
 At the same time, having a FixMeStick is like going to the dentist for a check-up or a deep clean – giving you peace of mind about your computer’s health status.

 Finding Hidden Viruses that Could Cause a Slow Computer

 Next to virus-prevention measures, the other important step is to find any viruses that are already hiding on your computer.
 No antivirus software can stop them all.

 Whether you’re a tech–savvy person who’s not afraid of some DIY, or if you are uncomfortable around a computer, continue reading for some things you can do to speed up a slow computer